szilvia-csernus/book-cycle/TESTING.md

 * Manual testing revealed that the specified stock data remained blocked (reserved) after session (shopping bag) data got cleared.
 To rectify this, I wrote a signal to un-reserve the stock after a session is destroyed.
 I also configured the session to expire after 1 hour of inactivity so that items won't be reserved after this period.
 * On `books` page, the Subject choices under `More Options` were all `None` on the deployed site, which did not occure in development.
 The issue was caused by a linebreak in front of the `</option>` tag.

+---

 # Remaining Bugs

+---

+* If the user signs up with a social account and later decides to set up a password, after they did so the `Set Password` function redirects the user to the `Change Password` page, despite setting the password successfully.
+As to my knowledge, configuring this url is not possible in this version (0.56.1) of `django-allauth` configuration as it is for `Change Password`.
 ##

 Chrome warning about Same-Site Cookies flags up Stripe's cookies: